yrzgithub/Repair-Brain/README.txt

     * As said earlier, You can add Positive effects, Side effects and Steps to overcome the compulsion.
     * Modifications can be done directly via their respective .txt files or through the app.
     * The clock will run accrodingly.

+Note

     * Press space bar to play or pause the song.
+    * Song will not play after you click on any entry.

   Future Plans

     * Same will be developed for android.